weewx/weewx/docs_src/upgrade.md

 ### New location for `user` directory

 This affects users who are using a package installer (such as from Debian or RPM packages).
+Users who used a `setup.py` install are not affected.

-Previous versions would install any Python code used by extensions alongside other code, usually in `/usr/share/weewx/user`.
+The package installers for previous versions of WeeWX would install any Python code used by extensions alongside other code, usually in `/usr/share/weewx/user`.

 However, Version 5 strives to keep user data separate from code.
-This makes backups easier, and allows read-only code areas.
 The `user` directory is now located with other user data in `/etc/weewx/`, specifically in `/etc/weewx/bin/user`.
 You will have to either reinstall any extensions, or manually copy over the `user` directory.
 For example,